Open Enrollment for Covered California Ends on January 31, 2017

 - Blue Shield PPO Bronze Plans on Small Business Health Options Program (SHOP) Exchange

-individual health plans outside the exchange as well, including Health Net Silver, Platinum and
+individual health plans outside the exchange as well.

 The following guide helps answer frequently asked questions: